Effective Date: April 7, 2023

 Antidote’s core mission is to enable faster medical innovation, by transforming how sponsors and patients connect.

 All other information collected from you may be used and shared with third parties on an anonymous or aggregated basis only.
 Your personally identifiable information is stored in our databases.
 You can access, modify, or permanently delete your records at any time.
 With your consent we may contact you from time to time about clinical trials that may suit your profile, to introduce new products, to share educational materials, to solicit patient stories after trials are completed, and for other reasons supporting our mission of helping patients find and access treatment options in development.

-Antidote may contact you via equivalently secure registered third-party platforms, email, SMS or social media.
+Antidote may contact you via equivalently secure registered third-party platforms, email, SMS text, web chat, or social media.
 Antidote does not exchange personally identifiable information through/via social media – nor do we sell or share your personally identifiable information with social media channels.

 You can opt out of this service at any time and can choose to not use the Site.

 Our website is not intended for children under 13 years of age.
 No one under age 13 may provide any personally identifiable information to or on the Site.
 We do not knowingly collect personally identifiable information from children under 13.
 If you are under 13, do not use or provide any information on this Site or on or through any of its features, and do not provide us with any information about yourself.
 If we learn we have collected or received personally identifiable information from a child under 13, we will delete that information.

 If located in California or the European Economic Area, any child under the age of 16 years shall be restricted in the same regard.

 Any information entered on behalf of a child under 13 years of age (or 16 years if located in California or the European Economic Area, or 18 years if located in Asia) must be strictly provided by a parent or legal guardian.

 If you believe we might have any information from or about a child, please contact us at email@example.com.